oruga-ui/oruga/packages/docs/components/Dropdown.md

 > Dropdowns are very versatile, can used as a quick menu or even like a select for discoverable content

+The **dropdown** component implements the W3C ARIA APG [Combobox Pattern](https://www.w3.org/WAI/ARIA/apg/patterns/combobox/).
+Dropdowns are toggleable, contextual overlays for displaying lists of links and more.

+They’re toggled by clicking, not by hovering;
+They’re made interactive

 </div>

 <div class="vp-example">